HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 </figure>

 In my experience, though, customizing the design of an existing framework like Bootstrap or Material UI is a nightmare.
-Bootstrap's CSS contains _literally seventy-twelve million billion variables_.
+Bootstrap's CSS contains _literally eleventy million billion_ variables.
 It's death by a thousand overrides, as you struggle to overlay your vision on top of an endless supply of someone else's decisions.

 The question of how you modify an existing set of styles brings us to an extended digression on an important topic, which is…